KevinWong1/foreign-exchange-rates-2/README.md

 http://exchangeratesapi.io/
 https://api.exchangeratesapi.io/latest

-Check out today's foreign exchange rates.
+Checkout today's foreign exchange rates.
-Select a different base currency from the drop out menu.
+Select a different base currency from the drop down menu.
+To remove column try clicking on it.